devskroy1/BrainSurfaceTK/README.md

 # Acknowledgements
-The code of RandLA-Net is based on the RandLA-Net-pytorch Github repository (https://github.com/aRI0U/RandLA-Net-pytorch).
+The code of RandLA-Net is based on the RandLA-Net-pytorch Github repository at https://github.com/aRI0U/RandLA-Net-pytorch, developed by Alain Riou and Thibaud-Ardoin.
-The code of PointASNL is based on the PointASNL Github repository (https://github.com/yanx27/PointASNL).
+The code of PointASNL is based on the PointASNL Github repository at https://github.com/yanx27/PointASNL, developed by Xu Yan.
-The code of PointNet CAM is based on the Pointcloud-grad-CAM Github repository (https://github.com/Fragjacker/Pointcloud-grad-CAM).
+The code of PointNet CAM is based on the Pointcloud-grad-CAM Github repository at https://github.com/Fragjacker/Pointcloud-grad-CAM, developed by Dennis Struhs.
 See the LICENSE file in the root directory on the master branch for their licenses.